jbellsey/redux-model-utils/README.md

     switch (action.type) {
         case actionCodes.SET_LOCATION:
-            // use the provided method "copyAndAssign" to keep the reducer pure.
+            // use the provided function "copyAndAssign" to keep the reducer pure.
             // note the use of "accessors.location", which tells the copier what property
             // to overwrite. in other words, here is the impure version of what we're doing:
             //      state.location = action.location